calvinhsia/SheetMusicViewer/WpfPdfViewer/ReadMe.txt

 You can edit/display the TOC via clicking or tapping the thumbnail to the right of the slider.
 Or Alt-E. From there you can export/import to/from the clipboard in Excel format.
 You can take a screenshot of the TOC of a book, then run Optical Character Recognition (OCR) on it to convert it to text for Excel=>clipboard=>TOC.

+How I got started:
+I've neer had a piano lesson: Our Junior High School had a PDP-8 computer, which would emit radio interference on the AM dial.
+Making the computer flash the blinking lights (yes computers had blinking lights back then) with a pattern, it could actually make music.
+I remember hearing Maple Leaf Rag from the computer on an AM radio.
+In college, there was a piano in my fraternity.
+I started on the piano with the music to Maple Leaf Rag, and I started trying to pick my way through the notes.
 I really love Ragtime.
 I suspect most people who like computer software like Ragtime.
 There's something so binary about it: powers of 2.
 16 measures per verse, 2/4 time, syncopation.

 calvin_hsia@alum.mit.edu